Cardinals vs. Marlins MLB Betting Odds, Trends & Prediction

 Cardinals vs. Marlins MLB BETTING PREDICTION

-Take the under.
-The total has fallen under in nine out of the Cardinals’ last 11 games overall, is 9-3 in their last 12 road contests and is a perfect 7-0 in their last seven league matchups.
-On the other side, the under is 10-3 in the Marlins’ last 13 league games and has cashed in five out of Miami’s last seven home games when playing on a Monday.
+Take St. Louis.
+The Cardinals have won five out of their last six games overall, are 4-1 in their last five road contests and are 8-3 in their last 11 matchups when listed as the favorite.
+On the other side, the Marlins are winless in their last six games overall, are 2-12 in their last 14 games and are 6-17 in their last 23 games against the Cardinals.